Shiraz-2022/netflix-clone/README.md

 This project was inspired by the design and functionality of Netflix.

 Contact
-For any inquiries or questions, please contact met at shirazyousuf2017@gmail.com.
+For any inquiries or questions, please contact me at shirazyousuf2017@gmail.com.